 If a person who has experienced family violence has suffered substantial injury (usually serious physical injury), it is possible to institute civil proceedings for damages against the perpetrator in the state courts.

 However, this is a costly, lengthy and risky process that requires expert legal advice.
 Also, time limits apply for initiating civil proceedings.

 Compensation through VOCAT

 VOCAT provides financial assistance to those who have experienced violent crime committed in Victoria.
-VOCAT compensates people for expenses incurred as a direct result of the crime (e.g. medical, safety related and funeral expenses, and lost earnings).
+VOCAT compensates people for expenses incurred, or reasonably likely to be incurred, as a direct result of the crime (e.g. medical, safety related and funeral expenses, and lost earnings).

 There are different prescribed categories of ‘victim’ and different types of benefits and entitlements that can be claimed.
 For example, a person who has experienced family violence can seek compensation for expenses, and also special financial assistance for pain and suffering.
 This is a complicated area, and it is important to obtain legal advice.

 For more information, see Chapter 10.6: Assistance for victims of crime.